 The Spirit story arc continued from 1940 through 'till 1952 when it concleded its long run.
 But it didn't finish there.
 To this day you can find modern reprints of The Spirit in one form or another.
 Highly recomended are the recent DC reprints.

 During the 80's Kitchen Sink Press published firstly Will's Spirit Magazine and then the excellent Will Eisner Quarterly that not only featured new stories and the ever present Spirit reprints but also an interview section where legends of the comic book industry would sit and chat to Will about their individual careers.

 Also during the 80's Will wrote and drew some of the very best graphic novels that the industry had seen.
 A great many of them, such as Contract with God, The Dreamer and Lifeforce were either semi autobiographical or based on or around historical events from the 30's & 40's.
 They were infused with genuine warmth and humour and such powerful graphic images that for the duration of the read you became a part of the world that Will was depicting.
 He had the natural ability to not only create three dimensional characters that you could believe in but also was able to infuse them with a range of human traits and foibles that depicted their ethnic backgrounds without becoming stereotypicaly typecast.

-The idea that Will invented or created the Graphic Novel (a pretentious term if I ever heard one) is ridiculous.
+The idea that Will invented or created the Graphic Novel is ridiculous.
 Herge and Tezuka both could claim that.
-But that all to one side.
-Will Eisner was the Godfather of American comic books and a true giant on the worlds stage.
+But all that to one side, Will Eisner was the Godfather of American comic books and a true giant on the worlds stage.